-Cauayan is a component city of Isabela Province in northern Philippines.
+Cauayan is a 3rd class component city of Isabela Province in northern Philippines.

 Profile of Cauayan City (Geography)